vtex-apps/condition-layout/docs/README.md

 The Condition Layout merely establishes a logic to render other blocks.
 Therefore, the app doesn't have CSS Handles for its specific customization.

-Instead, you should use the Handles of the child blocks chosen for rendering.
+Instead, you should use its child block's Handles.

 <!-- DOCS-IGNORE:start -->